A list of excellent exercises, only with dumbbells

 Then, do you have a bank to do it?
 Great.

-Don't you have a bank?
+Don't have a bank?
 No problem.

 Variations